W Hamond - The Original Whitby Jet Store

 Wrap up and enjoy a Ghost Walk in Whitby during the winter months.

-Whilst in Whitby, we love taking part in an evening ghost walk.
+While in Whitby, we loved taking part in an evening ghost walk.
 It’s a great way to see parts of the town you would not have otherwise visited and hear ghost stories, myths and legends from local people.

 FREE Whitby Mini-Guide